sighuh/sighuh/README.md

 - 👋 Hi, I’m @sighuh, I am a former demographer and epidemiologist.
 Now, I am an aspiring city planner focusing in geospatial analytics and environmental modeling.
-- 👀 I’m interested in environmental modeling, data collection and analysis, and policy.
+- 👀 I’m interested in environmental planning, data collection and analysis, and policy.
-- 🌱 I’m currently learning javascript for planners to make web based map applications.
 - 📫 The best way to reach me is via email at ssheth112@gmail.com.

 <!---